brefphp/bref/docs/websites.md

 If you plan on serving the static files directly from S3 using a custom domain, the bucket name must be named after the domain.
 For example `assets.example.com`.
 Learn more about this [in the official AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

-If you plan to use CloudFront you can use any name for the bucket.
+If you plan to use CloudFront, you can use any name for the bucket.

 In order to automate everything let's create and configure the bucket using `serverless.yml`: